Fire Ball

 The Fire Ball is a type of amusement ride manufactured by Larson International.
 It replaced a series of Larson rides manufactured prior to its unveiling, the first being the Super Loops and the second being the Ring of Fire.
 The ride features a roller coaster-type train which rolls along a ring-shaped track, turning riders upside down at the top of the loop.
 Older models of this ride type have trains with each half of the train facing opposite directions, with a protective metal cage and a rigid lap bar restraining the riders.
+In 1972 Larson unveiled their new Super Loop ride.
 In 1998, Larson introduced a new roofless, open-air train with over-the-shoulder harnesses and seats that sit riders face-to-face with each other.
 Some owners of the older Ring of Fire rides have had the caged train replaced with the new Fire Ball train.

 Though the ride share similarities with that of a roller coaster, notably having a train which rolls along a track, it is often not considered as such since the ride is powered by motorized drive tires, and not by gravity like a roller coaster.